-What kind of binding should I use for my children’s book, my illustrated children’s book?
-Generally, you’d think that you would go to paperback first because it’s less expensive, OK?
-In this case, with the self-publishing, you’re much better starting off with the hard cover version, OK, and this the reason.
+What kind of Thesis Printing and binding should I use for my children’s book, my illustrated children’s book?
+Generally, you’d think that you would go to paperback first because it’s less expensive.
+In this case, with the self-publishing, you’re much better starting off with the hard cover version, and this is the reason.
 I sold printing to large children’s book publishers for many, many years.
 You’re competing on the paperback.
 You’re competing against publishers that are printing 10, 20, 30, 50, 100,000 of a title.
 So you’re a 32-page, you know, paperback children’s book, I can sell…at 100,000 copies, I can sell it to the publisher for like $0.25.
-You’re going to pay $3.00, $4.00.
-I mean you’re…and you’re competing against them, OK?
-With the hardcover book, even the large publishers, which is what you’re, you know, going up against, they print fewer copies.
+You’re going to pay $3.00, $4.00. you are competing against them.
+With the hardcover book, even the large publishers, which is what you are going up against, they print fewer copies.
 So they’ve got a higher price.
-So you’ve got…yes, it’s a higher (1:00) price but your…retail wise, you can still pretty much compete with the market.
+It’s a higher price but if you retail wisely you can still pretty much compete with the market.